the-harry/log_auditor/README.md

 rspec
 ```

+Min coverage is set to 99%, please keep it like this :D

 On CI the specs run with the flag `--fail-fast` to save some time, so ensure everything run smoothly locally before pushing the code.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/log_auditor.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/log_auditor/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/the-harry/log_auditor.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/the-harry/log_auditor/blob/master/CODE_OF_CONDUCT.md).

 ## License